aosabook/500lines/same-origin-policy/doc/chapter.md

 We have already discussed how the Alloy Analyzer can be used to generate valid instances of a system.
 Another type of analysis is _checking_ whether a model satisfies a property.

-Since our primary concern in this chpater is security, let us consider one property that is desirable in many web applications: _critical resources should never be accessible to malicious modules_.
+Since our primary concern in this chapter is security, let us consider one property that is desirable in many web applications: _critical resources should never be accessible to malicious modules_.
 Before stating this property precisely in Alloy, we first designate some subsets of resources and modules to be _critical_ and _malicious_, respectively.
 Furthermore, we extend the  **Module** signature with a set of resources that a module accesses:
 ```
 sig CriticalResource in Resource {}     // some subset of resources are critical
 abstract sig Module {